Wireless Indoor Navigation & SLAM

 - Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning (IEEE OJ-COMS 2025)

-- Reinforcement Learning with Physics-Informed Symbolic Program Priors for Zero-Shot Wireless Indoor Navigation (RLC 2025)
+- Reinforcement Learning with Physics-Informed Symbolic Program Priors for Zero-Shot Wireless Indoor Navigation (RLC 2025 Spotlight)